Events

 "It's been very exciting being part of the BioWork program," she said.
 "Coming from a manufacturing job and wanting to dive into biotech has been very thrilling.
 I am ready for my new beginnings."

 This is the third year of the lab coat partnership.
-The goal is to expose Wake Tech students to the importance of careers in life sciences and to cultivate a talent pipeline for the local biotechnology companies.
+The goal is to expose Wake Tech students to the importance of careers in life sciences and cultivate a talent pipeline for local biotechnology companies.
 The lab coat donation also eases a significant cost for students.

 Wake Tech offers two Biotechnology degree tracks: the Bioanalytical Lab Technology degree program is designed to meet the increasing demand for skilled laboratory technicians, while the Bioprocess Manufacturing degree prepares students for employment in pharmaceutical manufacturing facilities.
-The non-degree BioWork program is an accelerated non-degree course that leads to an entry-level position as a bioprocess technician and can provide course credit toward an associate degree.
+The BioWork program is an accelerated non-degree course that leads to an entry-level position as a bioprocess technician and can provide course credit toward an associate degree.